Payton banner 1600x500

 By the end of Year Two, students will:

-• Compare and create methodologies/evaluations that will help an ecclesial organization increase its ability to meet future societal and spiritual needs.
+• Design and evaluate strategies that help ecclesial organizations anticipate and respond to future societal and spiritual challenges.

-• Combine foresight and strategy into measurable plans that will increase the leader’s and their organization’s participation in the missio Dei.
+• Integrate foresight and practical planning into actionable, measurable initiatives that strengthen their ministry’s participation in the missio Dei.

 Year Three